 Dosage Form: capsule

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Nitrofurantoin Macrocrystals and other antibacterial drugs, Nitrofurantoin Macrocrystals should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Nitrofurantoin Macrocrystals capsules and other antibacterial drugs, Nitrofurantoin Macrocrystals capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Nitrofurantoin Macrocrystals are a larger crystal form of nitrofurantoin.
+Nitrofurantoin Macrocrystals is a larger crystal form of nitrofurantoin.
 The absorption of Nitrofurantoin Macrocrystals is slower and its excretion somewhat less when compared to nitrofurantoin.
 Blood concentrations at therapeutic dosage are usually low.
 It is highly soluble in urine, to which it may impart a brown color.

 Following a dose regimen of 100 mg q.i.d. for 7 days, average urinary drug recoveries (0 to 24 hours) on day 1 and day 7 were 37.9% and 35%.

 Unlike many drugs, the presence of food or agents delaying gastric emptying can increase the bioavailability of Nitrofurantoin Macrocrystals, presumably by allowing better dissolution in gastric juices.

 Mechanism of Action